shubham-2940/-devops-git-practice/git-commands.md

 6] git commit : used to commit chnages with message.
 Moves file from Stagging=> Track phase e.g. git commit -m "Created git-commands.md file."

-7] got log : used to see/verify commit history.
+7] git log : used to see/verify commit history.
 e.g. git log
      git log --oneline : shows all logs in oneline git log --oneline : show last 5 commits in one line.